-During the reporting period LEADR reported that there were 21 EDR disputes raised.
-Of these EDR's reported by LEADR in the reporting period, 4 were successfully resolved, 12 were not resolved, 1 was withdrawn and 4 EDR's were pending.
-There have been some disputes raised directly with some state Small Business Commissioners this data has not been advised to the CAC.
+During the full reporting period Resolution Institute reported that there were 2 EDR disputes raised.
+Both are still pending awaiting payment for mediations services, and agreement on a mediator.
+There have been some disputes raised directly with some state Small Business Commissioners, it is not known if these were Code related or not as no data has been advised to the CAC from these sources.